erickarbe/gccastatamic/content/collections/pages/host-your-event.md

                       -
                         type: text
                         text: 'Additional rental services such as linens, chairs, tables and more (please inquire for more details with Operations Director)'
         type: new_link_panel
         enabled: true
-      -
-        id: m9huzfsa
-        link_heading: 'Contact Information'
-        link_content:
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: 'Contact Alicia Mizuno, Operations Director, by phone at (864) 274-0353 or email at alicia@artcentergreenville.org for more information or to rent a space.'
-        link_url: 'mailto:alicia@artcentergreenville.org'
-        type: new_link_panel
-        enabled: true
     type: sticky_links